MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 > [!NOTE]
 > These values enable your application to access Office 365 data via the Microsoft Graph API.
-> Also, the **Token Exchange URL** should be left blank because it's used for SSO in Entra ID only.
+> Also, the **Token Exchange URL** should be left blank because it's used for SSO in Microsoft Entra ID only.

 ### Test your connection